alaffin12/stackedit/Caught by Stradh.md

 **Nature of the Dark Powers:** The Dark Powers are not gods - not truly.
 They are ideas with so much metaphysical weight that they manifest their existence as a nominal power.
 Unlike other beings in the cosmos they cannot be killed or destroyed - only bound and imprisoned, held apart so that they do not run wild across the cosmos.

 **Why a Temple to Vecna:** The Amber Temple appears to be dedicated to Vecna.
 This is both true and not true.
-It reflects the impact Vecna has had on the metaphysical Amber Temple
+It reflects the impact Vecna has had on the metaphysical Amber Temple.

 ## Food and Drink in Barovia
 ### Foods in Barovia